 The Hotel Salem

 The Hotel Salem is one of the newest additions to the city’s accommodation offerings.
-With 44 rooms, the hotel is right in the center of everything in Salem, just steps from shops, restaurants, and attractions.
+With 44 rooms, the hotel is right in the center of everything in Salem, just steps from shops, restaurants, and attractions on Essex Street.
 There are a range of room sizes and styles offered, including micro-rooms designed for budget-conscious travelers.
 That’s helpful to know if you’re traveling to Salem on a budget!

 Is The Hotel Salem haunted?